Reference, Circulation, and Interlibrary Loan Services (ILL)

 Besides the print collection, reference staff utilize subscriptions to specialized online resources in researching requests.
 These resources are accessible to users within the Library Commission premises.

 If you would like to submit a reference request, please contact us via email, phone, or fax.
-You can also ask a question via online chat by visiting our blog and entering text into the Meebo chat box.
+You can also ask a question via online chat by visiting our blog, or by entering text into the chat box on this page.

 Toll Free: 1-877-KWIK-REF (1-877-594-5733)